TomPace101/nanopore_diffusion/notes.md

 Eventually, we will need a test problem for this.
 (Should probably use Fickian solver.)

+And then we'll need a new gmsh .geo template file.
+Currently, mesh.yaml.jinja2 is specific to the nanopore geometry.

 _TODO_ shell command files for generating .msh and .xml files, which doit then calls?

 _ISSUE_ doit tasks can't generate meshes when there are no models